Managing small-acreage horse farms in Central and Eastern Oregon

 Planning for downspouts and gutters

 To keep clean water clean, downspouts must direct water away from animal confinement areas.
 In some instances, you might need to use plastic pipe to carry the water beyond the animal confinement area to a vegetated area.
-Downspout systems also can be designed to divert water to stock watering tanks for livestock use or into drainage ditches.
+Downspout systems can be designed to divert water to stock watering tanks for livestock use or into drainage ditches.

 To protect downspouts from damage, install a physical barrier, such as heavy PVC pipe or a hot wire, or make the downspout inaccessible to horses.
-In high-traffic areas, bury pipe for protection from horse and vehicle damage.
+In high-traffic areas, bury pipes for protection from horse and vehicle damage.

 Some options for gutters